bwoods/Architecture/src/dependencies/README.md

 Dependency Injection, Dependency Mocking, and other patterns and frameworks are all designed to avoid the problems that application dependencies cause for testing: reliability and performance both suffer.

-This crate attempts make dependency handling; encouraging it use.
+This crate attempts make dependency handling easy; encouraging it use.

 <!--